awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iotsitewise-accesspolicy-accesspolicyidentity.md

 # AWS::IoTSiteWise::AccessPolicy AccessPolicyIdentity<a name="aws-properties-iotsitewise-accesspolicy-accesspolicyidentity"></a>

-The identity \(AWS SSO user, AWS SSO group, or IAM user\) to which this access policy applies\.
+The identity \(IAM Identity Center user, IAM Identity Center group, or IAM user\) to which this access policy applies\.

 ## Syntax<a name="aws-properties-iotsitewise-accesspolicy-accesspolicyidentity-syntax"></a>